Dear hiring decision maker(s):

 I’ve always worked at creating educational experiences based on the needs and interests of my students and the resources at hand.
 For example, while teaching Vocational Mathematics in the UAE and developing and awaiting teaching resources for a new school in Al Ain, I developed my students’ English skills and cooperative abilities through making a short movie, God is Love.

 Moving to Prince George, I completed a major outdoor installation, The Spirit of Prince George, 2015 (2014) for Timberspan Wood Products.
 This project involved working with a variety of power tools and a team of Timberspan employees.
 I have had an avid interest in working with wood, since junior high school.

 Since moving to Edmonton in April 2021, I have worked in the custodial field, beginning in homeless shelters for the Mustard Seed Organization.
 For my current employer, Horizon North (a division of Dexterra Group), I’ve worked as a custodian in Alberta’s fire base camps and the company owned Iosegun Lake Lodge.
-Most recently, I’ve served as an Industrial Janitor, and now Second Cook, at the MEG Energy site at Christina Lake.
+Most recently, I’ve served as an Industrial Janitor, and now, Second Cook, at the Cenovus Energy site near Fort MacMurray.

 I’m not sure what resources are available but I would be prepared to offer basic art projects like drawing, painting (from a photograph, illustrated below) and wire sculpture; or more involved activities, such as woodworking, digital art using Photoshop and Illustrator; video production and working with WordPress.